logosfabula/morphologic_analyzer/README.md

 # Simple Morphologic Analyzer

 A handy tool for splitting English compounds into their components.
+It is based on a set of public English language corpora and NLTK.

 ## Getting Started

 Type:
 `git clone https://github.com/logosfabula/morphologic_analyzer.git`

-Then edit:
-`./compounds.txt`
-Here, you will add your English compounds.

 ### Prerequisites